kraflab/dsda-doom/README.md

 - Automatic Key Frame Interval (s): time between automatic key frames.
 - Automatic Key Frame Depth: how many key frames to store (max rewind length).
 - Extended Hud: add extra info on top of the default hud.
+- Wipe At Full Speed: always display the wipe animation at normal speed.

 ### Key Frames
 Key frames capture the game state at a given moment, similar to save files.
 By automatically recording key frames at fixed intervals, it is possible to "rewind" the game.
 This can be used during normal play, while recording (tas) demos, and during demo playback.
 You can also set a manual "quick key frame" at a specific point and rewind to that moment at any later time.
 When storing a key frame while recording, a backup file is created (`backup-ttt.kf`).
 You can continue a demo _from a key frame_ like so: `-record x.lmp -from_key_frame backup-1234.kf -complevel x`.
 While recording from a key frame, the demo restart key will return you to the original key frame, even if you have made other key frames later on.